leontopliss/okta-workflows-slack-approval/README.md

 ## Okta Workflows

-Create both a requesting and callback workflow, two in total.
+Create:
+1. requesting workflow
+1. a callback workflow

+### Requesting workflow

 The first workflow needs to take the source data, construct it into a suitable format for the approval service and post it to the approval service.
 You can then take any other action required or just close the connection

 ![Slack Message](/doc/images/approval_request_workflow.png)

+The requesting workflow could be triggered by any input.
+For example an API Endpoint if an external system is triggering the flow, a Google sheet etc..

+### Callback Workflow

 The second workflow must be triggered by as an API Endpoint.
+This takes the data submitted and performs any action required.